 And she was right.
 It was a disturbing, maddeningly sad episode, that featured many unsightly surgical shots and some slit-your-wrists moments.
 But in many ways, it was a return to form for the uneven once-great soap.

 Lexie’s death was not surprising, in that it had been predicted by many sites leading up to the episode.
 But boy was it shocking, whacking a character with the title in her last name.
 And what a number this one will do on the rest of the characters next season no?

 Giving Teddy the boot was also startling, ending yet another cardio run that was less than favorable.
 While it opens Christina to take the position, giving the revolving door that one has been, I’m not sure she should want the job.

-Which brings us back to the core group–mainly Derek, Meredeith, and Christina, out there trying not to die from their latest malady–a friggin plane crash!
+This brings us back to the core group–mainly Derek, Meredith, and Christina, out there trying not to die from their latest malady–a friggin plane crash!
 Christina, in a vintage performance by Sandra Oh, even lamented the constant misfortune that befalls her erstwhile family at Seattle-Grace-Mercy-Death.